Ee-Chee/Spiced-Academy-tabasco-curriculum/wk1_git/README.md

 # Git

 Git is a tool that we use for version control.
 When you're in a git repository (which is just a directory with a `.git` directory in it), git tracks all changes for you and lets you package and label them.
 This is immensely useful when you want to retrace how and why a piece of software was written.
 And it is equally useful for undoing changes and getting back to earlier versions of your work.
-There is a lot to know about git, but to get started, let's get acquainted with the basic git workflow you'll be using every day at Spiced.
+There is a lot to know about git, but to get started, let's get acquainted with the basic git workflow you'll be using every day at SPICED.

 ## Check the status